Stacey Heller - Coordinator of Elementary Education

-Pulaski County Schools operate nine preschool programs for four year olds.
+Pulaski County Schools operate nine preschool programs for four-year-olds.
 The application process for each school year will begin in February and continue until the end of March.
-The initial screening and review is expected to take place once the pre-application period is over and will be concluded at the end of April.
+The initial screening and review are expected to take place once the pre-application period is over and will be concluded at the end of April.
 You can come by any elementary school office and pick up an application or call and ask that an application be sent to you.
 We will also have information and applications for preschool at each elementary school’s kindergarten registration.
 Submitting an application does not necessarily mean acceptance into a program.
 Applicants must meet eligibility criteria.
-Eligibility is determined by a point system which considers income level, health issues, family circumstances and developmental needs.
+Eligibility is determined by a point system that considers income level, health issues, family circumstances, and developmental needs.
 We usually have more applications than spaces, so it is important that you get an application in early.
 The application is available online and in all elementary schools.

 Monday through Friday

 School bus transportation provided